afcastano/aws-gcp-migration/README.md

 **GCP**

-1. Create a GCP project and a service account with `Editor` role as explained [here.](https://cloud.google.com/iam/docs/creating-managing-service-accounts#creating_a_service_account)
+1. Create a GCP project and a service account with `Owner` role as explained [here.](https://cloud.google.com/iam/docs/creating-managing-service-accounts#creating_a_service_account).

 2. Create a key file for that service account in `json` format. **Store this file in a safe place and DON'T COMMIT IT**.
 Instructions [here.](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating_service_account_keys)